-Graduates of the MBA SPS program will learn how to apply newly developed skills so they can immediately and effectively perform in an upper-managerial position.
+Students in the SPS MBA program will learn how to apply newly developed skills so they can immediately and effectively perform in an upper-managerial position.
 They will have the necessary evaluative skills to make a critical analysis of an organization's performance.
-Also, they will have an appreciation for the legal realms and cultural complexities of the American workplace, all the while demonstrating an understanding of the global business environment.
+Additionally, they will have an appreciation for the legal realms and cultural complexities of the American workplace, all the while demonstrating an understanding of the global business environment.